Executive DirectorDerwyn L. Reuber, BASc

 Alnoor (Al) Nathoo

 Al Nathoo, P. Eng., is Vice President, Greater Toronto Operations and past President of Peto MacCallum Ltd., and is responsible for all geotechnical, geoenvironmental and inspection and testing work undertaken by PML in the Greater Toronto Area.
 He is a principal materials engineering consultant with 37 years of professional experience specializing in evaluation of asphaltic concrete, Portland cement concrete and other construction materials.
-Mr. Nathoo is currently the President of the Board of Directors at CCIL.
+Mr. Nathoo is currently the Past President of the Board of Directors at CCIL.

 David Hope has been active in the environmental laboratory business for 30 years and is a recognized expert in the analysis of trace organic pollutants.
 He is a founding partner and Chief Executive Officer of Pacific Rim Laboratories, an environmental lab specializing in the ultra-trace analysis of Persistent Organic Pollutants (POPs).
-He is the Past President of CCIL and former First Vice Chair of the Canadian Environment Industry Association (2001-2003).

 Blair Colquhoun is the President of Paracel Laboratories Ltd., a full service environmental and indoor air quality laboratory company headquartered in Ottawa, Ontario.
 He is a Chartered Accountant by profession and has served as a CCIL Director for 2 years, including time as the Chairman of the Environmental/Life Sciences Division.
 He is currently Secretary-Treasurer of CCIL.